 MA & PhD Program Student Opportunities and Support

-Importantly, the RSTC program is committed to fostering a community that models accessibility, celebrates diverse viewpoints and goals, and is welcoming and inclusive to all.
+Importantly, the WRTC program is committed to fostering a community that models accessibility, celebrates diverse viewpoints and goals, and is welcoming and inclusive to all.
 We recognize that diversity, equity, inclusion, and accessibility (DEIA) must be addressed on individual and group levels.
 Read our department’s Equity and Diversity Statement for more about how we enact our DEIA values.

 Graduate Student Advising

-RSTC has a two-stage advising process.
-First-year students are assigned an Initial Advisor based on faculty availability and student interest.
+• Year 1: First-year students are assigned an Initial Advisor based on faculty availability and student interest.
 Initial Advisors help students navigate program processes and policies during the first year of the program.
-At the beginning of the second year, students identify and formalize their Degree Advisor.
-Degree Advisors support students through remaining coursework, program milestones, and career and professional development.
-The Director of Graduate Studies (DGS) and Graduate Programs Coordinator (GPC) work closely with students and advisors to foster positive advising relationships.

 Pedagogical Support

-Writing pedagogies is a critical component of the RSTC curriculum and we provide robust programming to help students develop as teachers.
+Writing pedagogies is a critical component of the WRTC curriculum and we provide robust programming to help students develop as teachers.
 All students take a year-one course sequence of WRIT 5531: Introduction to Writing Theory and Pedagogies and WRIT 5532: Practicum in Writing Pedagogies.
 At the start of each academic year, students also participate in a week of training sessions tailored to the courses they will teach that year.
 Both the First Year Writing (FYW) Program and the Technical Writing & Communication Program provide ongoing pedagogical training and support for graduate instructors.

 We also encourage students to pursue training opportunities from Writing Across the Curriculum’s Teaching With Writing Program, the Writing-Enriched Curriculum Program and the Center for Educational Innovation (CEI)

-RSTC Programming
+WRTC Programming

 We offer robust programming during the academic year.
 Our programming is designed to support students’ scholarly and personal growth.
+Recent programming options include:

 Research Support